supposedly/nutshell/README.md

 The output file will be written to `outdir` with a .rule extension and the same filename as `infile`.
 Supported flags:
   - `-v`: Verbose.
 Can be repeated up to four times, causing more info to be displayed each time.
+  - `-c`: Comment.
+Writes each original rueltabel line as a comment above the line(s) it compiles to in the final output.
   - `-t [HEADER]`: Change the "COMPILED FROM RUELTABEL" header that is added by default to transpiled rules.
 (If `-t` is given no argument the header will be removed)
   - `-f TRANSITION`: Find a certain transition defined within a tabel section; requires, of course, that